AntelopeIO/leap/docs/02_cleos/02_how-to-guides/how-to-create-key-pairs.md

 ## Overview

-This how-to guide provides instructions on how to create a keypair consisting of a public key and a private key for signing transactions in a EOSIO blockchain.
+This how-to guide provides instructions on how to create a keypair consisting of a public key and a private key for signing transactions in an EOSIO blockchain.

 ## Before you begin